 The framework is useful in helping companies determine and prioritize the features of their products that bring customers the most satisfaction.

-The KANO graph displays four grids that help companies determine which features of a product will boost customer satisfaction and which features will boost customer delight.
+The KANO graph displays four grids that help companies determine which features of an effective product will boost customer satisfaction and which features will boost customer delight.
 This graphical representation provides an easy way for developers to identify and prioritize features that will increase their product’s popularity in the market.
+Utilizing the KANO model aids in making informed decisions about feature development and allocation of resources.

 The Quantitative Market Research framework involves generating questions that help companies collect quantitative data relevant to their target customer base.

 The framework uses techniques like surveys, polls, and questionnaires to gather data that can provide insight into customer needs.
-This information is used to prioritize consumer preferences throughout the production process, to ensure the popularity of the end product.
+This information is used to prioritize consumer preferences throughout the product development process to ensure the popularity of the end product.

 1. Spotify’s Experimentation Framework